What Does A Marketing Agency Do?

 - Content Writing – Content writing is usually a material composed for inbound digital campaigns.
 The material is written with the goals of SEO, interaction and conversion in mind.
 For outlets and platforms such as forums, social networks, native article content, and gated assets like whitepapers, content writers format their writing for content.

-- SEO / Search Engine Optimization – Search Engine Optimization or SEO is the creation and development of content intended to move traffic from a search engine results page or SERP to a digital property.
-SEO is defined as organic, because the tests are not compensated for directly.
+- SEO (Search Engine Optimization) – Search Engine Optimization or SEO is the creation and development of content intended to move traffic from a search engine results page (SERP) to a digital property.
+It also involves keyword research services, link-building and technical SEO management.
+SEO traffic is referred to as “organic” traffic or “search engine traffic.”

 - Website Design – Website design integrates various competencies and disciplines.
 These areas include graphic design, interface design, sheet style cascading, HTML coding, User Experience (UX) and SEO (search engine optimization).